 Sandy MacKay is one of the busiest jazz drummers in the London area and he is coordinator of the Jazz for the People series presented at the Wolf Performance Hall in the London Central Library.
 Sandy can be seen playing for a variety of local groups and he has performed at several gigs for the London Jazz Society.
 He is the father of noted up-and-coming drummer Ian MacKay who is gaining a great reputation as a talented jazz musician.
 Sandy is one of the hosts of the "Jazz Junction Show" and often plays tracks featuring remarkable drumming.

 With great sadness we announce the recent loss of four of our previous radio hosts.
 The London Jazz Society extends our deepest sympathies to the families and friends of Barney Booth, Lois Higgins, Bill Fenlon, Jack Young, and Al Burton.
 We will miss them greatly and we are grateful for their contributions to the London Jazz Society.
+Thanks also to Ron Clalk, Elizabeth Mokan, and Doug Proudfoot who have hosted Jazz Junction in the past.

 Note: Some of these programs may have changed.